-- Risks to subjects are minimized.
 The IRB evaluates whether procedures performed on subjects are consistent with sound research design and do not unnecessarily expose subjects to risk.

-- Selection of subjects is fair and equitable.
 The IRB seeks to determine that no eligible individuals are denied the opportunity to take part in any study, particularly those from which they may benefit, based on an arbitrary criterion such as gender, age or language barriers.

 Planned recruitment and consent procedures will result in voluntary participation and that informed consent will be obtained from each prospective subject or where appropriate, from the subject's legally authorized representative.

 The research plan provides for monitoring the data collected to ensure the safety of subjects.

-- There are adequate provisions to protect the privacy of subjects and to maintain the confidentiality of data collected on research participants.
+There are adequate provisions to protect the privacy of subjects and to maintain the confidentiality of data collected on research participants.